Bukit Bintang MRT station

-The Bukit Bintang MRT station, otherwise known as Pavilion Kuala Lumpur–Bukit Bintang MRT station due to sponsorship reasons, (working name: Bukit Bintang Station) is a Mass Rapid Transit (MRT) underground station in Kuala Lumpur, Malaysia.
-Construction started around 2012 and opened on 17 July 2017.
-It served as one of the stations on the Klang Valley Mass Rapid Transit (KVMRT) Kajang Line, formerly known as Sungai Buloh–Kajang Line.
-The station has 5 walkways and entrances that are connected to iconic buildings and malls in the Bukit Bintang locality, including the Pavilion KL, The Starhill and Fahrenheit 88 shopping malls.
+The Bukit Bintang MRT station, also known as Pavilion Kuala Lumpur–Bukit Bintang MRT station under the station naming rights programme, is a mass rapid transit (MRT) underground station in Kuala Lumpur, Malaysia.
+Construction started around 2012, and the station opened on 17 July 2017.
+It is served by MRT Kajang Line (formerly known as MRT Sungai Buloh–Kajang Line).
+The station has 5 walkways and entrances that are connected to iconic buildings and malls in the Bukit Bintang locality, including the Pavilion Kuala Lumpur, The Starhill and Fahrenheit 88 shopping malls.
 The main theme of the MRT station is Dynamic Pulse of Colour.

-This MRT station, despite its name, is not integrated and not to be confused with the separate Bukit Bintang Monorail station, which is serviced by the KL Monorail line instead.
-Paid zone-to-paid zone integration was once proposed but not constructed at the moment.
+This MRT station, despite its name, is not integrated and not to be confused with the separate Bukit Bintang Monorail station, which is served by the KL Monorail line instead.
+Paid zone-to-paid zone integration was once proposed but has not been constructed.

 History and background

-According to earlier plans, there were meant to be two stations in Bukit Bintang, namely Bukit Bintang West and Bukit Bintang East (or Bukit Bintang 1 and Bukit Bintang 2), but was later reduced to only one Bukit Bintang station after public display and feedback.
-This was reflected in the stations rather odd numbering KG18A.
+According to earlier plans, there were meant to be two stations in Bukit Bintang, namely Bukit Bintang West and Bukit Bintang East (or Bukit Bintang 1 and Bukit Bintang 2), but it was later reduced to only one Bukit Bintang station after public display and feedback.
+This was reflected in the station's rather odd numbering: KG18A.

 The construction of the MRT station started around 2012 and ended around mid-2017.
-It was opened on 17 July 2017 as part of Phase 2 of the Sungai Buloh-Kajang Line.
+It was opened on 17 July 2017 as part of Phase 2 of the then MRT Sungai Buloh-Kajang Line.

 Station naming rights

-The station naming rights are acquired by Pavilion Kuala Lumpur that owns the Pavilion Kuala Lumpur shopping center, a high-end and high-street shopping mall, situated in the vicinity of the station located east of the station.
+The station naming rights were acquired by the owner of the Pavilion Kuala Lumpur shopping centre, a high-end and high-street shopping mall, located east of the station in Bukit Bintang.